- Hike the wild and raw coast of the Avalon Peninsula on the East Coast Trail

 As a summer destination with a short operating season, lodging in this region fills early.
 Booking early allows the best chance of securing your dates.

 This trip is based on two people sharing a room.
 If you’d like separate rooms, a single supplement is required.
 If you would like to request a twin room (same room with two separate beds), please notify us during booking so we can request this option; this may not be available in all locations.
+The tour is not available to solo walkers due to the remote nature of some of the terrain.

 Breakfast, lunch, and dinner are provided on this tour, with the exception of dinner on the final night.
 Just as your B&Bs will vary, so will the meals provided by your hosts.
 All will be hearty, healthy, filling, and sourced locally when possible (seafood, for example).
 Dinners are typically served family-style, whereas breakfast and lunch are more self-serve.
 Because you’ll be on the trail each day, your lunch and snacks will be taken picnic-style.
 An example of the meals provided would be a breakfast of yogurt, granola, fruit, homemade bread and jam, hardboiled eggs, coffee, tea, and juice; a lunch of sandwiches (build your own), nuts, and energy bars to go; and a dinner of salad, fresh cod, potatoes and carrots, and ice cream with berries.
 Menus at all B&B rotate regularly.
 Please notify us of any dietary restrictions at the time of booking so that your hosts may prepare meals accordingly.
 Your final dinner in St. John’s is not included.
 This allows you to choose from available restaurants.
 There will be suggestions for food and drink in your route notes, and your hosts are always happy to make suggestions.